TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/TipsAndTricks/Index.rst

 Various Tips and Tricks
 =======================

-* Use `Find usages` of `PhpStorm` for examples!
+* Use :guilabel:`Find usages` of PhpStorm for examples!
 The source code of the Core is a great way to learn how specific methods of the API are used.
-In `PhpStorm` it is extremely helpful to right click on a single method and list all method usages with `Find usages`.
+In PhpStorm it is extremely helpful to right click on a single method and list all method usages with :guilabel:`Find usages`.
 This is especially handy to quickly see usage examples of complex methods like :php:`join()` from the `QueryBuilder`.

 * `INSERT`, `UPDATE` and `DELETE` statements are often easier to read and write